dotnet/docs/docs/core/porting/net-framework-tech-unavailable.md

 For more messaging options, see [.NET Open Source Developer Projects: Messaging](https://github.com/Microsoft/dotnet/blob/master/dotnet-developer-projects.md#messaging).

-Async delegates are not supported on .NET 6+.
-This is because they depend on remoting.
-This means that calls to `BeginInvoke` and `EndInvoke` on delegates will throw a `PlatformNotSupportedException`.
+Because remoting is not supported, calls to `BeginInvoke()` and `EndInvoke()` on delegate objects will throw `PlatformNotSupportedException`.
 For more information, see [Migrating Delegate BeginInvoke Calls For .NET Core](https://devblogs.microsoft.com/dotnet/migrating-delegate-begininvoke-calls-for-net-core/).

 ## Code access security (CAS)